My Honest Squarespace vs WordPress Comparison: Choose Your Platform Now

 I could easily browse WordPress' plugin library, although the sheer number is overwhelming!
 Make sure to use filters and read reviews to ensure you get good quality plugins.
 Source: Website Builder Expert

-Think of it like building a Lego house from a big, mixed tub and grabbing all the bricks you find most interesting.
-Some of these bricks you may have to pay for, with an average WordPress subscription costing around $50-$70 per year, though some can cost much more.
+Think of it like building a LEGO house from a big, mixed tub and grabbing all the bricks you find most interesting.
+Some of these bricks you may have to pay for, with an average WordPress subscription costing around $50-$70 per year (through the additional costs), though some can cost much more.

-With Squarespace Extensions, you have a choice of 31 plugins, but each has been vetted and approved by Squarespace itself.
+With Squarespace Extensions, you have a choice of 40+ plugins, but each has been vetted and approved by Squarespace itself.
 It’s quality over quantity, and the extensions are exactly that – made to extend an already quality product further.
-No extension is necessary for Squarespace to work, whereas they are for WordPress.
+No extension is necessary for Squarespace to work, whereas they’re needed if you want to use WordPress.

 Eight extensions in Squarespace's extensions library